Thorny Bougainvillea: The One & Only Climbing Beauty

 How do you make your Bougainvillea plant flower more?

-Bougainvillea flowers
+Flowering Bougainvillea

 Once your Bougainvillea has stopped producing its cheerfully coloured flowers, it is time for pruning.
 In fact, pruning them back hard after flowering will encourage new growth and flowering.
 Remove any suckers that have sprouted from the base of the plant during pruning to eliminate competition for nutrients.
 You can fertilise them in summer at the same time as the rest of the garden, on a 6-weekly basis.